JohannesBuchner/COVID-19-analysis/README.rst

 I exclude countries with a small number of deaths relative to their population size, because these do not give stable estimates.

+* update: Because the number of recovered is not reported anymore, currently infected is estimated from the number of reported infections 14 days earlier, and crudely assuming those that have not died have recovered.

 Data
 ---------